joao-mc/playground-qk2mcm5q/lessons/lesson8.md

 memset(std_db, 0, sizeof(std_db));
 ```

 We populate this array somehow (in this example, students will be randomly populated).
-Now we've a huge collection of students.
+Now we've a collection of students.
 Looking them one by one for specific information may not be efficient.
 For example, we may want a list of students sorted by passing year.
 Or we may want a list of student names sorted by their names for easy lookup.

 In this example we're going to sort the student array using `qsort` function available in `stdlib.h` library.
 But simply calling `qsort` with the array isn't enough because `qsort` has no idea about how to sort two `Student`s.
 Instead, `qsort` takes a function pointer as a parameter to compare two `Student` objects with one another to determine their position with respect to each other.